 Traveling by road is challenging.
 City streets are bumpy and often so crowded with cars and people that speeds stay quite low, which is good.
 That being said, don’t plan on walking with the kids or pushing a stroller anywhere in the city as there are no sidewalks and reckless driving is a real problem.

-Regarding the education, given the low level of education in the country, your best option are international schools.
-The American International School of Freetown, established in 1986, offers a comprehensive standards-based American education to children aged 3 to 14 years (Pre-school to Grade 8- and AISF classes in conjunction with the University of Nebraska to students in grade 9-12) who wish to maintain continuity with their home country education or to join an English-speaking program.
+Regarding education, given the low level of education in the country, your best option are international schools.
+The American International School of Freetown, established in 1986, offers a comprehensive standards-based American education to children aged 3 to 14 years (Pre-school to Grade 8- and AISF classes in conjunction with the University of Nebraska to students in grades 9-12) who wish to maintain continuity with their home country education or to join an English-speaking program.
 On the other hand, the curriculum of the Lebanese International School is bi-cultural.
 Arabic and English are the media of instruction right up to the end of primary (Elementary) grades.
-Arabic Language and Literature are taught according to the Lebanese ministry of education program in the primary and secondary sections.
-In the Secondary and post-secondary sections they follow the British system of education offering the GCE ‘O” Levels , GCE ‘AS” and ‘A’ Levels examinations as prescribed by the Edexcel International Examinations Board.
+Arabic Language and Literature are taught according to the Lebanese Ministry of Education program in the primary and secondary sections.
+In the secondary and post-secondary sections, they follow the British system of education offering the GCE ‘O” Levels , GCE ‘AS” and ‘A’ Levels examinations as prescribed by the Edexcel International Examinations Board.
 The last one is Apex International School Limited , a private, co-educational, Non-denominational entity that seeks to provide for all pupils irrespective of religion, color, race Creed, sex or nationality, a sound secondary education hinged on a broad-based curriculum.